What can we learn from the conformal noninvariance of the Klein-Gordon equation?: A possible vector construction for the non-minimal coupling of with gravity

 \section{A possible vector construction for the non-minimal coupling of $\varphi(x)$ with gravity}

+While the KGE is not invariant under a conformal transformation, it is possible to render the equation conformally invariant by adding one extra term, proportional to the Ricci scalar $\mathcal{R}$, that makes $\varphi(x)$ couple non-minimally to gravity:

+This equation is conformally invariant when the transformation of the mass $m$ in the equation is properly taken into account \cite{ConformalIssue}.
+That extra term also arises in quantum field theory from a counter-term in the Lagrangian that renormalizes a specific theory with an interacting scalar field in curved spacetime \cite{Bunch}.

+One cannot help but wonder whether this extra term could somehow find a simple origin in the conformal invariance of the sourceless Maxwell vector equation.
+What makes this quest legitimate is the presence of the Ricci tensor in Eq.\,(\ref{Maxwell}).
+In addition, just like Eq.\,(\ref{KG6}), even after associating a mass to $A_\mu$ which thus becomes the Proca massive vector field \cite{Proca}, Eq.\,(\ref{Maxwell}) remains conformally invariant.

-As we mentioned it in the last remark below Eq.\,(\ref{KG6}), we very much suspect the possibility of introducing a vector construction from which the non-minimal coupling of $\varphi(x)$ with gravity could arise.
-Our aim in this section is to show the existence of such a possibility.
-Inspired by the conformal invariance of the first Maxwell equation written in terms of the vector potential $A_\mu$, the first possibility that comes to mind is to relate the vector potential to the scalar $\varphi(x)$ by introducing a vector field $\xi_\mu$ such that $A_\mu=\varphi\,\xi_\mu$.
+Inspired by the conformal invariance of Eq.\, (\ref{Maxwell}), the possibility that comes to mind is to build a vector potential $A_{\mu}$ from the scalar $\varphi(x)$ by introducing a vector field $\xi_\mu$ such that $A_\mu=\varphi\,\xi_\mu$.
 On the other hand, we know that for Eq.\,(\ref{KG6}) to be conformally invariant $\varphi$ needs to transform as $\tilde{\varphi}(x)=\Omega^{-1}\varphi(x)$, whereas $A_\mu$ is conformally invariant.
 Therefore, the vector field $\xi_\mu$ needs to transform as $\tilde{\xi}_\mu=\Omega\xi_\mu$.
-Moreover, since the dynamics of the scalar $\varphi(x)$ should not be tied up to the dynamics of any other vector apart from the spacetime itself, the natural vector species that comes to mind is the set of tetrad vectors of spacetime $e_\mu^a$.
+Since the dynamics of the scalar $\varphi(x)$ should not be tied up to the dynamics of any extra field apart from the one arising from spacetime itself, the natural vector species that comes to mind is the set of tetrad vectors of spacetime $e_\mu^a$.
 The tetrad field does indeed transform as required \cite{ParallelBH}, $\tilde{e}^a_\mu=\Omega e^a_\mu$, because it is related to the metric of spacetime by $g_{\mu\nu}=\eta_{ab}e^a_\mu e^b_\nu$.
-To recover a curved spacetime vector $\xi_\mu$ from the tetrad, we would then only need to project the tetrad along a given tangent-space direction $\xi^a$ according to $\xi_\mu=\xi_a e^a_\mu$.
+To recover a curved-spacetime vector $\xi_\mu$ from the tetrad, we would then only need to project the tetrad along a given tangent-space direction $\xi^a$ according to $\xi_\mu=\xi_a e^a_\mu$.